MELISSA BLOCK, HOST:

 BLOCK: And why don't you talk about those images that were seen on state TV of Kim Jong Un's uncle being dragged out of that meeting by the police.

-CHA: Yeah, sitting very much in the front row at what was considered to be a expanded politburo meeting, these meetings usually are signs of tremendous unity.
+CHA: Yeah, sitting very much in the front row in what was considered to be a expanded politburo meeting; these meetings usually are signs of tremendous unity.
 The sort of meetings where they have vote some things and everybody puts up the same card, including the leader of the country.
-So to use this particular venue to show actually dissention in the system is very unusual.
+So to use this particular venue to show actual dissension in the system is very unusual.

 BLOCK: Very unusual.
 Is it unprecedented?

 CHA: I think it's unprecedented.
 And on the one hand, it may be a sign of confidence that this young, 30-year-old who suddenly was thrust into power now feels so confident that he can take out people like Jang Song Thaek.
 On the other hand, it could also be a sign of how much he distrusts everybody in the system, even his closest confidants, which to me would not be a sign of stability.
 It would be a sign that there's something terribly wrong on the inside.

 BLOCK: Well, the accusations against Kim Jong Un's uncle include depravity, drugs, gambling, womanizing, things like that, but also that he has committed anti-party and counterrevolutionary acts.
 What do you read into those various charges?

 CHA: A couple of things.
 First, I think that Jang Song Thaek was considered to be very close to China, was probably the person in the system mostly in favor of North Korea undertaking more economic opening and reform, along the lines of what China has done - not so much political opening, but at least economic opening and reform.
 So I think that's one sign that that's not the direction in which North Korea is moving, despite earlier speculation that this young leader might be doing that.